Political Science and International Relations

 across the humanities and related social sciences at the doctoral and

-The fellowship will support master’s and PhD students who want to serve in professional positions within foreign-government ministries while also conducting research in policy areas like public health, energy, and economic development.
+The J. William Fulbright - Hillary Rodham Clinton Fellowship (Fulbright-Clinton Fellowship) will support master’s and PhD students who want to serve in professional positions within foreign-government ministries while also conducting research in policy areas like public health, energy, and economic development.
 The awards are available in Haiti, Thailand, and nine other countries around the world.
 Under the Obama administration, the Fulbright Program has put an emphasis on supporting fellowships that help develop ideas that contribute to meeting global challenges, like developing renewable energy or fighting HIV/AIDS.

 Idealist.org provides a listing of national and international fellowships in public service, nonprofit, and public policy.

 The Institute of Current World Affairs (ICWA) fellowship program aims to nurture deep expertise in foreign countries and cultures by supporting a Fellow who carries out a program of self-designed, independent study abroad for a minimum of two years.
 The organization's mission is to foster understanding of the world by immersing promising individuals in a region, country, or globally important issue and by sharing the benefits of their knowledge with society.
 Language proficiency required.

 The purpose of the program is to attract outstanding men and women from a variety of academic disciplines and career paths who have a clear interest in, and commitment to, excellence in the leadership and management of public policies and programs.
 If you have completed an advanced degree (masters, doctoral, or professional) from a qualifying university during the two years prior to the opening date of the PMF application announcement in a given year (usually November), you are eligible to apply.

 The Rangel program is a collaborative effort between Howard